null

 If property owners or developers install EV charging infrastructure into new or existing properties this is a material fact that should be disclosed to insurers and needs to be considered in insurance coverage.

-This may lead to raised premiums and it's expected that documented EV risk mitigation measures can be demonstrated.
+This may lead to raised premiums, and it should be expected that documented EV risk mitigation measures can be demonstrated.

 Communicating EV risk mitigation measures with insurance disclosures might include consideration and information about: